• Skip to primary navigation

 Now please take note of this: Add in only 1 1/2 cups of the cheese.
 I always get moving too fast and add it ALL in at this point.
 You need some to sprinkle over the top so restrain yourself!

-Chicken spaghetti being prepared in a mixing bowl
+Chicken spaghetti ingredients all mixed together in a metal mixing bowl.

 Here it is all mixed up.
 Yum.
 Or yuck.
 Not sure.